-Acquisition emails are creative offers that lead further towards conversion.
+Acquisition emails are creative offers that lead further toward conversion.
 These are for people who have joined your email list but haven’t become customers yet.
 These customers are also known as leads.

 Here’s an example.
-When someone signs up for your boutique’s newsletter, lead them towards a purchase with a discount code.
+When someone signs up for your boutique’s newsletter, lead them toward a purchase with a discount code.

 Promotional emails reward your email subscribers and customers with specialized offers.
 You can send updates or promote new products.
 If you own a service-based business, you can keep clients updated with new services.